snbarnhouse/react-dictionary-app/README.md

 ## Description/Features

-A dictionary app that allows the user to look up definitions, synonyms, examples, and pictures of words.
+A dictionary app that allows the user to look up definitions, synonyms, examples, pronunciations, and pictures of words.

 ## Tech Stack